 If you want your design to go all the way to the edge of the page, we’ll need to print on paper or a card that’s larger than the final size and then trim it down with a guillotine.
 It’s important to note that slight movements during printing make it nearly impossible to cut through a stack of paper accurately without leaving white edges.
 To avoid this, include “bleed” and, if possible, trim marks in your artwork.

-Bleed basically means extending the printed area by a small amount (usually 3mm on each side) so that we can cut into this without danger of leaving any of the white edges mentioned above.
-For example, if you would like us to print a business card with a finished size of 85mm x 55mm and a solid red background, we would need the artwork to be supplied with a solid red area of 91mm x 61mm.
-The 3mm bleed would then be lost when cut down leaving the finished cards at the desired size of 85mm x 55mm.
-It may seem rather stupid but the bleed area is essentially added in order to be removed.
-Therefore, any important content or text should be kept well away from the bleed area.
+Bleed means extending the printed area slightly, typically by 3mm on each side.
+This extra space allows us to cut into it without risking any white edges.
+For example, if you want us to print a business card that’s 85mm x 55mm with a solid red background, provide artwork with a solid red area of 91mm x 61mm.
+The 3mm bleed will be removed during cutting, leaving the finished cards at 85mm x 55mm.
+Keep important content away from the bleed area (5mm is recommended)

 If your software allows, always add trim marks where bleed is needed.
 Trim marks are small lines indicating where the page ends and the bleed begins.
 These marks guide the guillotine cut to ensure the correct print size.
 Place trim marks away from the edge of the finished page size to avoid them appearing on the prints after cutting.
 We recommend setting an offset of 3mm to prevent them from entering the bleed area.
 If you need assistance setting-up artwork with bleed and trim marks, please don’t hesitate to contact us.
 If you can’t provide artwork with these elements, we can add them for a small artwork charge whenever possible.